-- Scroll to Alias for access point and press Select.
-Key in the name you would like for the activated access point and press OK. - Scroll to GPRS access point and press Select.
-Key in the Access Point Name (APN) and press OK.

-An access point name is needed to establish a connection to a GPRS network.
-You can obtain the Access Point Name from your network operator or service provider.
+- Select Alias for access point.
+Key in the name you would like for the activated access point and press OK. - Select GPRS access point.
+Key in the Access Point Name (APN) to establish a connection to a GPRS network and press OK.
+Contact your network operator or service provider for the access point name.

-You can also set the GPRS dial-up service settings (Access Point Name) on your PC by using the Nokia Modem Options software, see PC Suite on page 126.
-If you have set the settings both on your PC and on your phone, note that the settings set on the PC will be used.
+You can also set the GPRS dial-up service settings (Access Point Name) on your PC using the Nokia Modem Options software, see PC Suite on page 134.
+If you have set the settings both on your PC and on your phone, note that the PC's settings will be used.

-■ WAP services (Menu 13)
+■ WAP services (Menu 14)